Special Easter Term with

 Please visit the Facebook event to confirm your attendance and share with your friends.
 RSVP on Facebook

-Juan Manuel and Majo will run courses on Tuesdays, Fridays and Sundays:
+Juan Manuel and Majo will run courses on Tuesdays and Fridays:

 • Tuesdays: SPECIAL COURSE: Technique of elements for Tango, Milonga, Vals + Tools for Milonga and Vals.